Emory, Virginia

 Emory is a census-designated place (CDP) in Washington County, Virginia, United States.
 The population was 1,237 at the 2020 census down from 1,251 at the 2010 census.
-The community is named for and is the location of Emory and Henry College.
+The community is named for and is the location of Emory and Henry University.

 It is part of the Kingsport-Bristol-Bristol, TN-VA MSA, which is a component of the Johnson City-Kingsport-Bristol, TN-VA Combined Statistical Area - commonly known as the "Tri-Cities" region.

 The Emory post office was established in 1847.

 Demographics

 Emory was first listed as a census designated place in the 2010 U.S. census formed along with the Meadow View CDP out of the deleted Emory-Meadow View CDP.